robertpiosik/CodeWebChat/README.md

 > [!NOTE]
 > The prompt and edit format instructions are repeated after the context [for better accuracy](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).

-Once the response is generated, sophisticated parser extracts code blocks with suggested edits for one-click multi-file changes integration.
+Once the response is generated, a sophisticated parser extracts code blocks with file edits for one-click changes integration.

-## Chatbot initialization
+## Browser integration

-Install the [open-source](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser) Connector in your browser and never copy & paste again.
+Install CWC's Connector extension in your favorite browser to place messages, use projects feature, set model, incognito mode, and more.
+Like all of Code Web Chat, the extension is [open-source](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser) and works with minimal permissions for your absolute security and privacy.

 - [Chrome Web Store](https://chromewebstore.google.com/detail/code-web-chat-connector/ljookipcanaglfaocjbgdicfbdhhjffp)
 - [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/code-web-chat-connector/)